 While compliance with the definition of BACS should not bring any particular difficulty, the identification – for a given building – of available capabilities and their mapping to the ones prescribed under the revised EPBD can be challenging.
 A possible approach, in order to facilitate the exercise, is to map these capabilities to BACS functions and classes as defined in available standards, in particular under EN 15232.

-In any case, Member States are encouraged to provide professionals with dedicated technical guidelines in order to support the assessment of BACS capabilities, the identification of potential gaps, and give recommendations on how to effectively fill these possible gaps.
+In any case, Member States are encouraged to provide professionals with dedicated technical guidelines in order to support the assessment of BACS capabilities, the identification of potential gaps, and give recommendations on how to effectively fill these possible gaps. (e.g. Quality assurance of the BACS, the need of BACS when Commissioning a new building for datalogging and monitoring when performing the Commissioning Functional Performance Tests)

 Technical and economic feasibility